Anemia: Causes, Symptoms, and Management

 3. Chronic Disease

-Conditions like chronic kidney disease, cancer, and autoimmune disorders can interfere with the production of erythropoietin, the hormone that tells your body to make more blood cells.
+Conditions like chronic kidney disease, cancer, and autoimmune disorders can interfere with the production of erythropoietin.
+Erythropoietin is the hormone that tells your body to make more blood cells.

 Symptoms: Anemia’s Warning Signs